Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Related Work

 \subsubsection{Sleep diary---a self-report tool}

-Sleep diaries are a cornerstone of BSM, providing specialists with critical information such as bedtime, wake time, sleep onset latency, number and duration of awakenings, total sleep time, and perceived sleep quality \cite{carney2012consensus,ibanez2018survey}.
-Consensus sleep diary (CSD) \cite{carney2012consensus} is a widely adopted sleep diary.
+\am{Sleep diaries are widely used in BSM as monitoring and assessment tools and are an integral component of CBT-I---the first line treatment for chronic insomnia \cite{edinger2021behavioral,qaseem2016management,morin2009cognitive}.
+These diaries provide specialists with critical information such as bedtime, wake time, sleep onset latency, number and duration of awakenings, total sleep time, and perceived sleep quality \cite{carney2012consensus,ibanez2018survey}.} Consensus Sleep Diary (CSD) \cite{carney2012consensus} is a widely adopted sleep diary.
 Traditionally administered using paper forms, spreadsheets, or structured electronic reporting systems, these diaries standardize data collection but struggle to capture contextual details such as lifestyle factors, stressors, and environmental conditions known to influence sleep \cite{bolger2003diary,johnson2018environmental,billings2020physical}.
 Moreover, maintaining long-term engagement is challenging; patient compliance often declines over time \cite{kristbergsdottir2023evaluating}, and retrospective “backfilling” introduces recall bias and reduces data reliability \cite{clegg2023real,shiffman2008ema}.
 Finally, manual data entry and analysis create additional burdens for both patients and specialists, limiting timely integration into clinical workflows \cite{blake2010online,vacaretu2019digitalsleep,sadhu2023dashboard}.

 To address these limitations, recent research has explored a range of digital alternatives aimed at reducing participant burden and improving engagement \cite{mohr2017behavioral,almahmud2022sleepapps,arigo2025behavioral}.
 Mobile applications are the most widely adopted, often integrating visual summaries and basic analytics to provide feedback on key metrics such as sleep efficiency, average sleep duration, and time in bed \cite{almahmud2022sleepapps}.
 For example, during the COVID-19 pandemic, a smartphone-based virtual agent guided users through a one-week diary intake and visualized their sleep indicators \cite{philip2020covidagent}.
 Although digital diaries offer advantages \cite{mohr2017behavioral, almahmud2022sleepapps, arigo2025behavioral}, most simply digitize the static consensus sleep diary (CSD) format \cite{kristbergsdottir2023evaluating, arnardottir2022sleep}.
 As such, they remain limited in capturing context and continue to face compliance and recall issues, since the reporting burden still rests on patients \cite{clegg2023real, kristbergsdottir2023evaluating}.
 To reduce patient burden, wearables (\eg Fitbit) have been used in research to capture objective sleep measures.
 While diary and wearable averages align at the group level, discrepancies at the individual level---especially with frequent awakenings or poor perceived sleep---limit their clinical use, as validity remains unestablished \cite{jang2023chatbotfitbit,silva2007relationship}.